JWS Consulting is a division of Johnson Winter & Slattery providing commercial consulting services.

 Learn more about breaking news at Johnson Winter & Slattery, including major transaction announcements, practitioner appointments and team expansions.

-Sar has over 17 years’ experience advising major multinational and ASX listed companies on “bet the firm” cartels, mergers and consumer law matters.
-He has been involved in a number of landmark competition cases.
+Sar has been advising major multinational and ASX listed companies on cartels, mergers and competition and consumer law matters for 20 years.

 Sar is one of Australia’s leading competition and consumer law advisors in the FMCG sector.
 In 2017, he won the Client Choice Award for best competition/antitrust lawyer in Australia.
-He is consistently ranked in international directories as one of Australia’s leading competition lawyers for his “great depth of knowledge of the broader matters that drive competition law”, his "technical and oratorical skills, client service and commercial acumen" and his “invaluable solution-focused approach and calm assurance” (Chambers 2012-2018; Legal 500 2012-2018; Best Lawyers Australia 2016-2019).
-Sar was also recognised as one of the world's leading competition lawyers in the global publication of Who’s Who Legal: Competition 2018.
+He is consistently ranked in international directories as one of Australia’s leading competition lawyers for his “great depth of knowledge of the broader matters that drive competition law”, his "technical and oratorical skills, client service and commercial acumen" and his “invaluable solution-focused approach and calm assurance” (Chambers 2012-2019; Legal 500 2012-2019; Best Lawyers Australia 2016-2019).
+Sar was also recognised as one of the world's leading competition lawyers in the global publication of Who’s Who Legal: Competition 2018 and 2019.

 In 2017 Sar published “Recent Trends in Complex ACCC Merger Review Cases”, a first-of-its-kind report of ACCC merger decisions including statistical analyses of prospects of clearance, remedies and timing of decisions.